St. Mark's Place

 20th century

 In the early 1900s, Little Germany was shrinking.
 At the same time, Jews, Hungarians, Poles, Ukrainians, and Russians from Eastern Europe started moving in.
-In 1916, Slovenian community and Franciscans established the Slovenian Church of St. Cyril, which still operates.
+In 1916, members of the Slovenian community and Franciscans established the Slovenian Church of St. Cyril, which still operates.
 At this point, St. Mark's Place was considered a part of the Lower East Side.

 On the western stretch of Eighth Street, an art scene was growing.
 Gertrude Vanderbilt Whitney, Daniel Chester French, and other artists moved in the stables at MacDougal Alley at this time.
 By 1916, a studio complex for artists replaced most of these stables, making the areas around Eighth Street popular for bohemians.
 Whitney, a patron for other American painters, combined four houses on West Eighth Street houses into the Whitney Museum in 1931.